k8hertweck/Blattabacteria/README.md

 * phyml http://atgc.lirmm.fr/phyml/

 input: one unaligned fasta file for each gene (*.fas)

-output: folder for each gene containing variety of files (including *.hyphy)
+output: all included in `analysis/`, folder for each gene containing variety of files (including *.hyphy)

 ## Gene alignment and tree summaries